youssefHosni/Data-Science-Interview-Questions-Answers/Statistics Questions.md

 Answer:

 The null hypothesis is that the coin is fair, and the alternative hypothesis is that the coin is biased.
-The p-value is the probability of observing the results obtained given that the null hypothesisis true.
-In total for 10 flips of a coin, there are 2^10 = 1024 possible outcomes and in only 10 of them are there 9 tails and one heads.
-Hence, the exact probability of the give result is the p-value, which is 10/1024 = 0.0098.
-Therfore, with a signifcance level set, for example, at 0.05, we can reject the null hypothesis.
+The p-value is the probability of observing the results obtained given that the null hypothesis is true, in this case, the coin is fair.

+In total for 10 flips of a coin, there are 2^10 = 1024 possible outcomes and in only 10 of them are there 9 tails and one head.

+Hence, the exact probability of the given result is the p-value, which is 10/1024 = 0.0098.
+Therefore, with a significance level set, for example, at 0.05, we can reject the null hypothesis.